ecmwf/metview-docs/docs/api/functions/vorticity.rst

    :type fy: :class:`Fieldset`
    :rtype: :class:`Fieldset`

    For wind fields (i.e. when the input fieldsets are u and v wind components) this computes the relative vorticity (:math:`\zeta`).
-The computations for a vector field f=(fx ,fy ) are based on the following formula:
+The computations for a vector field f=(fx,fy) are based on the following formula:

    .. math::